Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 More Room in Your Vehicle

-When the tent is mounted on your roof, you’ll have more room inside for your family, friends, and essential camping gear.
+When the tent is mounted on your roof, you’ll have more space inside your vehicle for your family, friends, and essential camping gear.
+You can even keep your sleeping bags and other bedding in most rooftop tents.

 One thing to remember when you bring that extra stuff is how to keep your camping gear safe from theft.
 You may want to pack up your gear if you drive away from the campsite for the day.
 You’ll have to break down the roof-top tent for sure.
 You can’t drive with it expanded on top.